AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51379-changes-made-to-page-text-content-via-page-builder-are-not-saved.md

 <u>Expected results</u>:

-New text is saved successfully for original and duplicated text elements.
+The new text is saved successfully for original and duplicated text elements.

 <u>Actual results</u>: